 The radicalisation of young people is a source of worry for parents, schools and the Government.
-In the news, we see and hear constant reminders of extremists, atrocities in other countries and terrorism.
+In the news, we see and also hear constant reminders of extremists, atrocities in other countries and terrorism.
 It is important to remember that young people can be radicalised by a wide range of groups, for example "far right" groups that try to entice people into forcing their racist or other political beliefs onto others through acts of violence or terror.

-At County Academy the safety and wellbeing of our young people is at the heart of everything we do.
-The values that permeate everyday life at County Academy promote a sense of community, support for others and preparing young adults who have a strong sense of decency.
+At Stockport County Football Education the safety and wellbeing of our young people is at the heart of everything we do.
+The values that permeate everyday life at Stockport County Football Education promote a sense of community, support for others and preparing young adults who have a strong sense of decency.

-12.2 Principal Objectives
+12.2 Principle Objectives

-- All coaches and other support staff will understand what extremism is and why we need to be vigilant with our young people. - All coaches and other support staff will know what the policy is on extremism and will follow the policy when issues arise. - All parents and players will know that County Academy has policies in place to keep players safe from harm and that systems are regularly reviewed to ensure they are appropriate and effective.
+- All tutors, coaches and other support staff will have an understanding of what extremism is and why we need to be vigilant with our young people. - All tutors, coaches and other support staff will know what the policy is on extremism and will follow the policy when issues arise. - All parents and students will know that Stockport County Football Education has policies in place to keep students safe from harm and that systems are regularly reviewed to ensure they are appropriate and effective.